eseig/eseig.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Elise Seigenthaler
 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Elise Seigenthaler.
+I do Art.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+- I ski. really big on skiing. also like movies and also uhm

 ### my history